Yonkers City School District

 District-Level NCES Analysis

-YONKERS CITY SCHOOL DISTRICT operates 40 public schools serving 24,529 students, placing it in the mid-size range in New York.
-The school portfolio breaks down into 32 other, 6 high, 1 middle, 1 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 23,811 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Westchester County County.
+Yonkers City School District operates 40 public schools serving 24,529 students, placing it in the mid-size range in New York.
+The school portfolio breaks down into 32 combined, 6 high, 1 middle, 1 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Westchester County.

-Academic infrastructure includes 5 of 40 schools offering Advanced Placement (24 AP courses district-wide), a 386.7:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 57.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 5 of 40 schools offering Advanced Placement (24 AP courses district-wide), a 386.7:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 57.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 62.2% Hispanic or Latino, 16.3% African American, 13.1% White across the district's schools.
+Its most demographically mixed campus is Kahlil Gibran School, with a diversity index of 72.6/100.

 Source: NCES Common Core of Data NCES Common Core of Data